Fighting climate change with conservation

 Nature conservation planning needs to incorporate the impacts of climate change, such as extreme weather events, flooding and changing temperatures.
 In Manitoba, NCC is updating several Natural Area Conservation Plans to ensure that climate change is incorporated in our conservation plans and actions.

 Wetlands are a key habitat for many species of wildlife.
 They also play an important role in filtering water, absorbing floodwaters and storing carbon.
-NCC and our partners have protected over 13,500 acres (5,500 hectares) in the Minesing Wetlands.
+NCC and our partners have protected 5,500 hectares (13,591 acres) in the Minesing Wetlands.
 These natural lands are helping to protect nature and buffer downstream communities from the increasing frequency of severe weather events resulting from climate change.

 Protecting and restoring coastal habitats are a key strategy to help buffer communities from rising sea levels and storm surges as a result of climate change.
 NCC has conserved coastal habitats in all four Atlantic provinces.
 These not only protect important habitats for migratory birds and other species, they also provide valuable coastal protection.